NuLink-network/nulink-sdk/docs/README.md

 assert(!isBlank(dataPolicys));
 ```

+### <a id="AliceUploadDataBySelectPolicy">Alice upload file by select Published Policy</a>
-11.Alice also can encrypt and update a file to the ipfs network by select an existing on-chain policy
+1.Alice also can encrypt and update a file to the ipfs network by select an existing on-chain policy

 ```javascript
 //Alice also can encrypt and update a file to the ipfs network by select an existing on-chain policy const plainText2 = "This is a philosophy book content";